How your expenses and treatment are covered for a workplace injury and what to do if your employer gives you the run around

 Your family members can receive pay for up to 56 hours per week for providing attendant care.
 A spouse, brother, sister, child, parent or any combination of these people can receive payment directly from workers’ compensation.
 A family member is generally entitled to the same hourly rate as a professional and should be paid accordingly.
 If you need more than 56 hours, your benefits cover payment for a professional.

-A. Many employers will refuse to take responsibility for an injury and tell you to use your own health insurance.
+Many employers in Michigan will refuse to take responsibility for an injury and tell you that you can’t file a workers’ comp medical claim and to use your own health insurance.
 This is not correct and can cost you significant money in the form of deductibles and co-pays.

 You should not owe any money for treatment for your workplace injury.

-If you are being told that you must use your own insurance for your at-work injury, it’s important that you contact a lawyer to discuss your rights.
-Call us at (844) 345-0952.
+If you are being told that you must use your own insurance for your at-work injury, it’s important that you contact a Michigan lawyer to discuss your rights.
+Call us at (855) 221-2667.

-After 10 days from the commencement of treatment, you have the right to choose your own doctor.
+In Michigan, after 10 days from the commencement of workers’ comp medical treatment, you have the right to choose your own doctor.

 Your employer can recommend a doctor, but you have the right to choose for yourself.
 Be careful treating with doctors recommended by your employer or the insurance company because of a potential conflict of interest.
 You want a doctor who has your best interest in mind.